diamond-rip/Eden/README.md

 Eden is a Minecraft 1.8 version based plugin which offers the best practice core experience.

 ## How To Setup?
 Please check out our [wiki page](https://github.com/RealGoodestEnglish/Eden/wiki).
-Most of the information is in there.
+Most of the information are in there.

+Please note that Eden cannot be run with normal Spigot.
+It has to be run with specific Spigot fork.
+For more information, please look at

 ## Bug Report
 Found a bug?
 Please report them at [issues](https://github.com/RealGoodestEnglish/Eden/issues)!